Changing Light Fixtures – What You Need an Electrician For

 To get started, take a look at your light fixture and decide which category it falls into:

 Once you have a better idea of who your opponent is, it’ll be a whole lot easier for you to tackle them.
-Take a look at the section in this article that corresponds to your light fixture.
+Take a look at the section in this article that corresponds to the light fixture in your bathroom.

 This type of fixture will have the dome secured onto the base using a notch or groove mechanism.

-This mechanism is best removed with two people.
+A bulb with a notch or groove mechanism is best removed by two people.
 Once you’ve buddied up, you can get started.

 Here’s how: